wellsaar/terraform-jetstream/README.md

 #3: 5-20 vm(s)

-#4 setup terraform docker images
+#4: setup terraform docker images
-> ✓ docker branch setup with nginx
+> ✓ docker branch setup with nginx, need to apply with -target=vm first to setup the vm for the docker host

-properly document the terraform code
+#5: setup rocky 8 image
 prompt for creds

-# setup docker containers
-docker container w terra
-k8s hello-world

 # setup
 rocky 8